-Figure 4.21 Implementing recursion with a stack. $\beta$ values indicate the address of the program instruction to return to after completing the current function call.
-On each recursive function call to fact (from Section 2.5), both the return address and the current value of n must be saved.
+Figure 4.22 Implementing recursion with a stack. β values indicate the address of the program instruction to return to after completing the current function call.
+On each recursive function call to fact (as implemented in Section 2.5), both the return address and the current value of n must be saved.
 Each return from fact pops the top activation record off the stack.